zhullyb/monyhar/monyhar/docs/login/fingerprint.md

 fingerprints.
 Enrollment can only be started if the user has less than 3 fingerprints enrolled.

-While fingerprint setup depends on biod system dbus service, Chromium implements a fake dbus client (`FakeBiodClient`) that fakes interactions with the biod dbus service.
+While fingerprint setup depends on biod system dbus service, Monyhar implements a fake dbus client (`FakeBiodClient`) that fakes interactions with the biod dbus service.
 Tests can use `FakeBiodClient` to create an enrollment session and simulate fingerprint enrollment scan progress.